nodejs/node/doc/guides/commit-queue.md

 *tl;dr: You can land Pull Requests by adding the `commit-queue` label to it.*

 Commit Queue is an experimental feature for the project which simplifies the landing process by automating it via GitHub Actions.
-With it, Collaborators are able to land Pull Requests by adding the `commit-queue` label to a PR.
+With it, Collaborators can land Pull Requests by adding the `commit-queue` label to a PR.
 All checks will run via node-core-utils, and if the Pull Request is ready to land, the Action will rebase it and push to master.

-This document gives an overview on how the Commit Queue works, as well as implementation details, reasoning for design choices, and current limitations.
+This document gives an overview of how the Commit Queue works, as well as implementation details, reasoning for design choices, and current limitations.

 ## Overview

 From a high-level, the Commit Queue works as follow:

-1. Collaborators will add `commit-queue` label to Pull Reuqests ready to land
+1. Collaborators will add `commit-queue` label to Pull Requests ready to land
 2. Every five minutes the queue will do the following for each Pull Request with the label:
    1. Check if the PR also has a `request-ci` label (if it has, skip this PR